irritanterik/homey-gps-trace.com/README.md

 - Show trips start and end points on map in Settings
 - Show trips routes on map in Settings
 - Automatic create geofences based on start and endpoint collections

+### Donate
+Help me getting a Tesla Model S/3/X with a small [donation](PayPal.Me/ErikvanDongen).
+After delivery of the vehicle i will release a Homey app for Tesla a.s.a.p. ;).